Deploying Changes via the CLI Tool

 You can view the progress of your deployment in the terminal.

 During this process, your new build is added to your project and deployed to the dev environment.
-At this time, the Liferay service should restart with the new portal property.
+Now, the Liferay service should restart with the new portal property.

 Verifying Your Sample Deployment